oscarbutler/P5-Mildew-Detection/README.md

 - Gitpod was used in order to create and develop the workspace that I have worked on.

+- Balsamiq was used in order to plan the app pages that have been developed

 - Github is used to store the repository and to show the files and progression of the workspace.

 - Heroku allows us to deploy the web application.